SEO Copywriting 101: A Basic SEO Guide for Content Marketers

-- Answer boxes—the first result in a SERP that provides information without needing to click—are a key target for an effective SEO strategy.
+- —the first result in a SERP that provides information without needing to click—are a key target for an effective SEO strategy.
 This content is front and center, making it easy to find.
 These are also known as Featured Snippets.

-- People Also Ask boxes—located underneath the answer boxes—are great ways to get information about what other specific keyword queries your searchers are seeking.
+- —located underneath the answer boxes—are great ways to get information about what other specific keyword queries your searchers are seeking.
 Use topics in these boxes to spark topic ideas or even build an outline for SEO friendly content.

 What is on-page SEO?

 Your on-page SEO helps you optimize your content for search engines to gain visibility.
 It also shows search engines that your content displays expertise, authoritativeness, and trustworthiness— called EAT SEO.
 This will improve your ranking results and help you gain organic traffic.